What exactly is trauma?

 Our body has a natural stress cycle that helps us react quickly in dangerous situations.
 After the danger has passed, this cycle should subside and we return to a state of relaxation.

-In the case of trauma, however, the stress cycle remains stuck.
-The experience is stored in the subconscious and in the body (muscles and connective tissue) and can repeatedly catch up with us in the form of flashbacks, nightmares, anxiety or other symptoms.
+However, if a trauma remains unprocessed, the stress cycle gets stuck and post-traumatic stress syndrome can develop.
+The experience is stored in the subconscious and in the body (muscles and fascia) and can catch up with us again and again in the form of flashbacks, nightmares, anxiety or other symptoms.

 Why is processing so important?

-Only when we can process and integrate the traumatic experience will the stress cycle be completed and we can leave the distressing symptoms behind us.
+Only when we are able to process and integrate the traumatic experience is the stress cycle completed and we can leave the stressful symptoms of PTSD behind us.

 Healing takes time and safety.